Pros and cons of IT outsourcing for SMBs

 Commonly outsourced business functions include accounts and payroll, marketing, HR and increasingly, IT

-Many of the organisations that approach us have IT requirements that have overtaken the knowledge and skills of the team.
+Many of the organisations that approach us to have IT requirements that have overtaken the knowledge and skills of the team.
 At this point, they have two choices.
 Employ someone to undertake an IT administration role or outsource.

 There are both pros and cons to IT outsourcing, so if you’re contemplating this route, consider these factors before reaching a decision: